2 Day Grand Canyon Itinerary: The Best Adventures at the National Park

 2 Days at the Grand Canyon Itinerary

 The 2 days at the Grand Canyon map below will help you to plot out your adventures.
-You can click on it to open and save a map to use later.
+You can click on the little square to open a Google map that you can save to help with your trip planning.

 Hermit Road runs to the west of Grand Canyon Village and is full of lookout points.
 You can hike the whole 7 miles along the Rim Trail for an adventurous activity or ride the shuttle between a few for something more low-key.
 Be sure to stay out long enough to catch the sunset!